Skip to content

 Applying trial results to the right patients

-Whilst patients aged 12-18 years were included in the SYGMA trials, the mean ages of participants were 39 and 41 years, indicating the majority of participants were adults.
+Whilst patients aged 12-18 were included in the SYGMA trials, the mean ages of participants were 39 and 41, indicating the majority of participants were adults.
 No subgroup analysis of patients based on age was presented in the papers or in the published supplementary material.
-GINA guidelines group adults together with adolescents and applies the same management advice to all asthma patients aged 12 and over.
+GINA guidelines group adults together with adolescents and apply the same management advice to all asthma patients aged 12 and over.

 The new GINA guidelines advise using Symbicort® as step 1 in mild asthmatics.
-However, participants in these trials had to require step 2 therapy to be eligible.
+However, to be eligible, participants in these trials had to require step 2 therapy.

 Inconvenient results – the change in FEV1 and ACQ scores

-Whilst Symbicort® achieved the same efficacy in term of preventing exacerbations as budesonide maintenance using significantly less steroid doses, it was inferior in terms of weeks with well controlled asthma, FEV1 and ACQ outcome measures.
+Whilst Symbicort® achieved the same efficacy in terms of preventing exacerbations as budesonide maintenance using significantly fewer steroid doses, it was inferior in terms of weeks with well-controlled asthma, FEV1 and ACQ outcome measures.
 The lungs of a 12 year old are still achieving their potential best volume.
 Is it appropriate to discount the long term effects of persistent symptoms and poorer FEV1 results on this adolescent group’s long term lung health?

 Once-daily ICS options and alternative ICS+LABA combination inhalers

-There are various options when it comes to selecting ICS and ICS+LABA combinations for a patient aged 12 or over.
-One option is ciclesonide, a prodrug that is converted to its active metabolite when inhaled into the lungs and has negligible systemic corticosteroid absorption.
-It’s also only required to be taken once daily.
+There are various options for selecting ICS and ICS+LABA combinations for patients aged 12 or over.
+One option is ciclesonide, a prodrug converted to its active metabolite when inhaled into the lungs, which has negligible systemic corticosteroid absorption.
+It also only requires taking it once daily.
 At the 64% adherence rate seen in SYGMA 2, the average daily dose of steroid would be similar to the budesonide dose in the Symbicort arm, it should be noted though that the active metabolite des-ciclesonide is more potent than budesonide in its affinity to bind glucocorticoid receptors by a factor of approximately 1.3.

 Symbicort® is suitable for reliever use as is contains formoterol, a LABA with a short onset of action similar to SABAs onset of action.
 Formoterol is also available for twice-daily administration with fluticasone propionate as Flutiform, however, Symbicort® and Duo Resp® (both contain Budesonide + Formoterol) are the only ICS+LABA inhalers licenced for use as a reliever.